ECONet - Soil Moisture

 About Soil Textural Groupings and Classes

-Soil Class Triangle, taken from the University of Nebraska - Lincoln (Peterson et al.)
+Soil Class Triangle, taken from the University of Nebraska - Lincoln (Peterson et al.).
+Click to enlarge, figure will open in a new tab.

 Soil Textural Groups, adapted from the University of Nebraska - Lincoln (Peterson et al.)

-Some work done by Pan 2010, analyzed soil samples from different ECONet sites.
-This study, along with soil class data from the USGS, has allowed for soil classes to be determined and displayed below the right-hand side plot.
-Additionally, users will find the respective soil textural group.
-North Carolina lacks silt-dominated soils, which is why the term “intermediate” is used as a group instead of “medium.”
-Otherwise, using the soil textural classes and the table below, one can assign each participating ECONet station to a soil textural group.
-This information is also displayed on the map, where coarse soils are marked by circles, fine soils by squares, and intermediate soils by triangles.
+Work done by Pan 2010, analyzed soil samples from different ECONet sites.
+This study, along with soil class data from the USGS, has allowed for the integration of soil class and soil textural group data information below the 12-month time series.
+The latter is also displayed on the map, where coarse soils are marked by circles, fine soils by squares, and medium soils by triangles.

 Refresh Page to Get Yesterday's Observations.
 Click a Station to Get Recent Observations.